yosriady/serverless-kinesis/README.md

 # Serverless Boilerplate

 - Write handler functions in the `functions/` directory
-- Write other cide in the `lib/` directory
+- Write other code in the `lib/` directory
 - Write tests in the `test/` directory

 ## Setup